-This is the first in a series of blog posts looking at current on-pack sms based promotions.
-Casting a critical eye, from the consumer’s perspective, campaigns will be rated on a number of factors such as ease of entry, clarity of instructions, creative impact etc.
+This is the first in a series of blog posts looking at current on-pack SMS based promotions.
+Casting a critical eye, from the consumer’s perspective, campaigns will be rated on a number of factors such as ease of entry, clarity of instructions, creative impact.

-The problem we’ve found with most on pack sms based promotions is that there are so many agencies involved that no one is in overall charge of how the whole thing will come across to the consumer.
-I’ve had a rant about 3 sms campaigns in the past, 2 from Coke and 1 from Volvo, so the idea here is to bring a bit of structure to the criticism.
+The problem we’ve found with most on pack SMS based promotions is that there are so many agencies involved that no one is in overall charge of how the whole thing will come across to the consumer.
+We have looked at 3 SMS campaigns in the past, 2 from Coke and 1 from Volvo, so the idea here is to bring a bit of structure to the criticism.

-So first under the spotlight comes 7UP with their recent campaign, giving customers the chance to win a series of excellent prizes, including a snorkelling trip to Barbados.
+So first under the spotlight comes 7UP with their recent campaign, giving customers the chance to win a series of excellent prizes, including a snorkeling trip to Barbados.

 Creative Impact – Score 8.5 /10

 This is much stronger than the average on pack text to win competition.
 The potential prizes on offer are clear and they have a broad appeal which should attract a wide target audience.
 Usually the creative is restricted to a ridiculously small corner of the packaging but the promoters have been brave enough to make the positioning large and clear.

 It’s always a surprise how poor these often are and sadly this campaign is no exception.
 On the main panel it doesn’t actually tell you what to do next.
 You might expect the instructions to say something along the lines of, ‘To enter, text the code on reverse of this wrapper to 88802.’
 But no, not a thing, you have to assume that they’ll be something if you can wrestle the wrapper off the bottle.
 Disappointing.

 Entry to the text to win competition is easy enough.
 The code itself is large and legible.
 My only minor grumble would be that the code is 11 characters long.
 This is excessive; it only needs to be 7 or 8 characters to derive billions of possible combinations.